Nazaniiin/EDA_QualityofRedWine/Exercising with R/README.md

 Random Exercises with Different Datasets in R
 ================================================
 **Note 1**
-This directory contains exploratory analysis on a few databases in R. I used these analysis to get myself familiar with working with R and learn analysis and visualizations in it.
+This directory contains exploratory analysis on a few databases in R. I used these analysis to get myself familiar with data analysis and visualizations in R.

 **Note 2**
 The main project I did in R after these exercises was to analyse a dataset on **Red Wine Quality** .
 Please find this project as well as the dataset from [Exploratory Data Analysis(EDA) with R](https://github.com/Nazaniiin/EDA-ExploratoryDataAnalysis)